Virginia Water (lake): Lake and Great Bridge

 Among the lakeside features are the 100 ft high Canadian totem pole, carved by Mungo Martin, Henry Hunt, and Tony Hunt Sr., commemorating the centenary of British Columbia, and a collection of ornamental Roman ruins, transported from the site of Leptis Magna (modern-day Al-Khums) in 1816 and installed at Virginia Water in 1826.
 In 2022, the Libyan government questioned the legality of the ruin's acquisition and asked for them to be returned.

 In 1834, a miniature sailing frigate, the Royal Adelaide, was constructed at Sheerness for King William IV, was dismantled and transported overland to Virginia Water where it was reassembled and launched for sail training of the royal princes.
 It was fully rigged, was 50 feet long and 15 feet in beam, displacing 50 tons burden, and was armed with 22 working miniature cannons.
-It was broken up in 1877 but the guns were donated to the Royal Yacht Squadron at Cowes Castle.
+It was broken up in 1877, the guns were donated to the Royal Yacht Squadron at Cowes Castle.

 During World War II, the lake was drained, as its obvious shape provided enemy guidance at night to Windsor and other important military targets in the area.

-The River Bourne provides the water for the lake and it exits the lake at the eastern end after the cascading waterfall.
-The circuit around the lake is about 4.5 mi, about half is paved and the other half is a "natural" path both providing easy walking conditions even with a pram or pushchair.
+The River Bourne supplies water for the lake, it exits the lake at the eastern end after the cascading waterfall.
+The circuit around the lake is about 4.5 mi, about half of which is paved.

+The Virginia Water Visitor Centre opened in 2013, designed by Stanton Williams.
+It was nominated for the 2015 Royal Institute of British Architects South East Awards.

 In popular culture

 The lake has been used for lakeside scenes for the Harry Potter films.
 The Scottish alternative was deemed unsuitable due to the number of midges.
-The Lake was also used for scenes in the 2014 film Into The Woods.
+The lake was also used for scenes in the 2014 film Into the Woods.
 It was also used as the scene for the drone strike attack scenes in the 2019 action thriller movie Angel Has Fallen.
+The park features in a pivotal chapter of Barbara Pym's 1978 novel The Sweet Dove Died.